OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/guides/artifacts/index.md

 ## Publication

 This guide is part of our paper accepted at the main track of the CoopIS 2023.
-Also, this guide is further extended by our demonstration paper submitted at the demo track also submitted at the CoopIS 2023.
+Also, this guide is further extended by our demonstration paper submitted at the demo track also at the CoopIS 2023.
 Also check our other [publications](../../../publications.md){target=_blank}.